The 73 Best Christmas Party Appetizers, Hands Down, No Contest

 54. Cheese Crostini with Cranberry Fig Jam

-The homemade jam is as simple as combining cranberries, dried figs and pantry basics over the stove until thick and shimmery.
+The homemade jam is as simple as combining cranberries, dried figs and pantry basics on the stove until thick and shimmery.

 57. Persimmon, Fried Sage and Goat Cheese Bites